AmbireTech/code4rena/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts October 15, 2021 00:00 UTC
 - Ends October 17, 2021 23:59 UTC

+# Hello Wardens 👋

+**We are looking forward to you diving into our code!**

+Feel free to ask us anything you want, no matter if it's a minor nitpick or a severe issue.
+We remain available around the clock in the Code4rena Discord, and don't hestitate to tag @Ivo#8114

+Good luck and enjoy hunting! 🐛🚫

 ## Contest scope